 Chapter 6 — Providers, models & API keys

-Switch any time with /model or /provider.
+Switch any time with /model, /provider, or by clicking the provider/model

 Provider overview